 A temporary suspension of a removal order.
 This will stop removal for a certain period of time.
 A stay of removal will have terms and conditions.
 For example, a condition to report regularly to Canada Border Services Agency.

 The Immigration and Refugee Board makes a vacation order if it decides that a protected person got that status by “misrepresentation”.
 For example, if they said something that was not true or left out important information in their refugee claim.
-The Minister of Citizenship and Immigration can apply to the Board for a vacation order.
+The Minister of Immigration, Refugees and Citizenship can apply to the Board for a vacation order.
 The protected person has the right to a hearing and should get legal help.
 A vacation order can lead to a protected person being forced to leave Canada.

 Someone who would have great difficulty presenting their case or have trouble with processes at the Immigration and Refugee Board.
 For example, a child, someone with mental health issues, or someone who has suffered severe trauma might be a vulnerable person.
 A vulnerable person can ask for “procedural accommodations” at the IRB.